S3b-sudo/WebSend/README.md

 ## Run
 To run the project run `'./run.sh'` and click the link provided by Streamlit if it doesn't open automatically.
+ > If you get Permission denied.
+Run `'chmod +x run.sh'`

+ > If you can't connect by scanning the qr code or typing the Network URL, try running `'python firewall_mgr.py'`

 ## Screenshots

 TODO

 ## Notes
-This was the first actually useful web based tool i created (even if it is a streamlit project and not an actual website).
+This was the first actually useful web based tool i created (even if it is a Streamlit project and not an actual website).